liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

   final List<Order> userOrders;
 }
 ```
 The session is present in the application state, the centralized state object that we access and update with Redux.
-Since a session only exists when a user is logged in, this variable was a perfect candidate to use an OptionType.
+Since a session only exists when a user is logged in, this variable is a perfect candidate to use an OptionType.

 ```dart
 class State  {